-The Company has established voluntarily advisory committees to discuss matters concerning the appointment of Directors/Audit & Supervisory Board Members, appointment and dismissal of Representative Director and Executive Officers, as well as Director remuneration.
+The Company has established voluntarily advisory committees to discuss matters concerning the appointment of Directors/Audit & Supervisory Board Members, appointment and dismissal of Representative Director and other Executive Directors, as well as Director remuneration.

-The voluntary advisory committees are comprised of inside and outside members, with outside committee members being all of the outside officers (three outside Directors and the three outside Audit & Supervisory Board Members, all of whom satisfy the standards for determining independence specified by the Company).
-The inside committee members are the Company president or if necessary persons designated by the President (the President may designate up to two members who are Representative Directors).
-The committee members falling under "Other" in the above table are the three outside Audit & Supervisory Board Members.
+The voluntary advisory committees are comprised of inside and outside members, with outside committee members being all of the Outside Directors (all three members satisfy the standards for determining independence specified by the Company).
+The inside committee members are the President or if necessary persons designated by the President (the President may designate up to one member who is a Representative Director).
+The committee members falling under "Other" in the above table are the three Outside Audit & Supervisory Board Members.
 The committee chairperson is appointed by the committee members.

-The advisory committee meeting relating to appointment etc. of officers in the current period was held in February 2019 attended by six committee members (including five outside officers) and deliberated on matters relating to the appointment of Directors and Audit & Supervisory Board Members, and appointment and dismissal etc. of Representative Directors and other Executive Officers.
-The advisory committee meeting relating to remuneration in the current period was held in May 2018 attended by seven committee members (including five outside officers) and deliberated on such matters as the appropriateness of the calculation method for the portion linked to business results, payment coefficient, and remuneration levels.
+The advisory committee meetings relating to appointment etc. of Officers in the fiscal year ended March 31, 2020 was held in February and March 2020 and deliberated on matters relating to the appointment of Directors and Audit & Supervisory Board Members, and appointment and dismissal etc. of Representative Directors and other Executive Directors.
+The advisory committee meetings relating to remuneration was held in May 2019 and February 2020 and deliberated on such matters as the appropriateness of the calculation method for the portion linked to business results, payment coefficient, and remuneration levels.